electricians mate at work

 EMFN Thomas and EM3 Martinez check the voltage in a circuit panel aboard USS George Washington (CVN 73).
 (Source: U.S. Navy / PH3 Kretschmer)

-Electricians Mates (EM) should not be confused with Nuclear Electricians Mates (EMN), a pre-qualified and selected group of EMs who attend the Naval Nuclear Power Training Command.
+Don’t confuse the Electrician’s Mates (EM) rating with the Nuclear Electrician’s Mates (EMN).
+These are a highly qualified and select group of EMs who attend the Naval Nuclear Power Training Command.

 Related ArticleNavy Jobs List: A List Of All 71 Ratings In The Navy